brevzin/brevzin.github.io/_posts/2026-02-26-power-of-substitute.md

 How do we produce the `fmt::detail::type[]` array that we need for the `fmt::detail::compile_parse_context` constructor if we don't have a parameter pack of types?
 We just have a `span<meta::info const>`?

-That's that `std::meta::substitute` is for.
+That's what `std::meta::substitute` is for.

 We cannot splice `types[0]` to get the type that it represents — because in order to splice, you need a constant expression, and function parameters are not constant.
 However, let's say we had a suitably-shaped template lying around.
 In this case, we want a variable template: